Masih Alinejad: Kidnapping plot

-Assassination plots, convictions
+Assassination plots

-On July 28, 2022, a man named Khalid Mehdiyev approached Alinejad's residence in Brooklyn, looking inside the windows and attempting to open the front door.
+On July 28, 2022, 24-year-old Khalid Mehdiyev approached Alinejad's residence in Brooklyn, looking inside the windows and attempting to open the front door.
 He was stopped later that day by New York City Police during a traffic stop.
 His license had been suspended and he was arrested for driving without one.
 The police found a suitcase in his car containing an AK-47 assault rifle with an obliterated serial number.
 The rifle, manufactured by Norinco, was loaded with a round in the chamber and a magazine attached, along with a second, separate magazine and approximately 66 rounds of ammunition.
 Mehdiyev, who is from Yonkers, waived his Miranda rights and told police that he was looking for an apartment.
-Mehdiyev, unprompted, volunteered that he did not know about a gun and claimed the suitcase was not his.
+Mehdiyev, unprompted, volunteered that he did not know about the gun and claimed the suitcase was not his.

 On August 11, 2022, Mehdiyev was indicted on one count of possessing a firearm with an obliterated serial number.
-In an opinion piece for The Wall Street Journal, Alinejad quotes a special agent of the Federal Bureau of Investigation as saying, "This time their objective was to kill you."
-On January 27, 2023, the U.S. Department of Justice unsealed an indictment charging Mehdiyev and two other men in a plot to assassinate Alinejad.
+In an opinion piece for The Wall Street Journal, Alinejad quoted a special agent of the Federal Bureau of Investigation as saying, "This time their objective was to kill you."
+On January 27, 2023, the U.S. Department of Justice unsealed an indictment charging Mehdiyev and two men who hired him, 43-year-old Rafat Amirov, Iran, who was arrested in the New York, and 38-year-old Polad Omarov, Georgia, who was arrested in Czech Republic and waited extradition, in a plot to assassinate Alinejad.

-In 2023, Niloufar Bahadorifar was convicted for having willfully violated sanctions and knowingly provided financial support to Iranian intelligence assets, who in turn were engaged in a plot to kidnap Masih Alinejad.

-In October 2024, Iranian general Ruhollah Bazghandi, along with six other Iranian operatives, was charged in an alleged plot to kill Alinejad.
+In October 2024, U.S. Department of Justice charged four men from Iran - Ruhollah Bazghandi, Haj Taher, Hossein Sedighi and Seyed Forouzan - and one men from Georgia, Zialat Mamedov, in a same plot to assassinate Alinejad in which participated Mehdiyev, Amirov and Omarov: Bazghandi, brigadier general of IRGC, with Taher, Sedighi and Forouzan hired Mamedov, Amirov and Omarov, high-ranking members of an Azerbaijani faction of the Russian mafia, to develop assassination plan of Alinejad and in the course of developing this plan, Mamedov, Amirov and Omarov hired Mehdiyev to directly carry out the murder.
+Of the new defendants, only Mamedov was arrested, in the Czech Republic, from where he was extradited to Georgia on unrelated charges; others are believed to be hiding in Iran.

 In November 2024, three other men were charged in a separate plot by Islamic Revolutionary Guard Corps of Iran to kill Alinejad and United States president-elect Donald Trump.

-On March 20, 2025, Rafat Amirov, 45, and Polad Omarov, 40, were convicted in the Southern District of NY Federal Court of numerous charges, including "murder-for-hire, conspiracy, and money laundering."
-On October 29, 2025 they were sentenced in a New York courtroom, to 25 years in prison.
-According to the United States Department of Justice, both Rafit Amirov (born 1980, Iran) and Polad Omarov (born 1984, Dmanisi Municipality, Georgia), who resided in both the Czech Republic and Slovenia, are high ranking members of an Azerbaijani faction of the Russian mafia.
+By March 2025, Omarov was extradited in the U.S. and Mehdiyev made a deal with prosecutors, agreeing to testify against his accomplices.
+In March 20, 2025, Amirov and Omarov were convicted in the Southern District of New York Federal Court of charges relating to the 2022 plot: "murder-for-hire, attempted murder in aid of racketeering, conspiracy, and money laundering".
+On October 29, they were sentenced to 25 years in prison.